 Notes Payable - Second Lien - The Second Lien notes payable is comprised of a syndicate of lenders that originated on February 12, 2018, in the original amount of \$100,000,000 with interest payable quarterly in arrears.
 The interest rate on the facility is based on a base rate, unless a LIBOR Rate option is chosen by the Company.
 If the LIBOR Rate is elected, the interest computation is equal to the LIBOR Rate plus the LIBOR Rate Margin.
-If Base Rate is elected, the interest computation is equal to the base rate plus the base rate Margin.
-The outstanding loan balance is to be repaid at maturity of February 12, 2026.
-As chosen by the Company, the Second Lien loan bears interest at a floating rate per annum consisting of LIBOR plus an applicable margin percent (total rate of 10.09% as of December 29, 2018).
+If Base Rate is elected, the interest computation is equal to the base rate plus the base rate plus the base rate plus the base rate plus the base rate for a base rate plus the base rate plus the base rate plus the base rate for a base rate plus the base payable (total rate of 10.09% as of December 29, 2018).
 The debt is secured by substantially all business assets.
 Unamortized debt issuance costs were approximately \$4,242,000 at December 29, 2018.
 The private equity group was one of the members in the syndicate that held the Company's Second Lien.
 As of December 29, 2018, the Company owed the private equity group \$25,000,000.
 See Note 15 Related Party Transactions.

 In August of 2019 this Note was repaid and replaced with an amended First Lien amount as discussed above.
 This transaction was accounted for as a partial modification and extinguishment.
 In conjunction with the refinancing transaction approximately \$2,402,000 of the unamortized fees were accounted for in the extinguishment transaction and were expensed in August of 2019.
 The total loss on extinguishment for this transaction was approximately \$3,402,000 which included a prepayment penalty of \$1,000,000 and were recognized in other income (expense).
-The remainder of the unamortized fess of \$1,472,000 were deferred and are being amortized along with the fees shown above for the Notes Payable - First Lien
+The remainder of the unamortized fess of \$1,472,000 were deferred and are being amortized along with the fees shown above for the Notes Payable - First Lien.

 Notes Payable - First Lien B2 - The First Lien amended loan (B2) is comprised of a syndicate of lenders that originated on March 1, 2019, in the original amount of \$75,000,000 with interest payable in arrears.
 The interest rate on the facility is based on a base rate, unless a LIBOR Rate option is chosen by the Company.
 If the LIBOR Rate is elected, the interest computation is equal to the LIBOR Rate plus the LIBOR Rate Margin.
-If base rate is elected, the interest computation is equal to the base rate plus the base rate margin.
+If base rate is elected, the interest computation is equal to the base rate margin.
 The outstanding loan balance is to be repaid on a quarterly basis of 0.25% of the original balance beginning the last day of June 2019 with the remaining principal due on the maturity date of February 12, 2025.
 As chosen by the Company, the First Lien B2 loan bears interest at a floating rate per annum consisting of LIBOR plus an applicable margin percent (total rate of 5.50% and 6.20% as of December 26, 2020 and December 28, 2019, respectively).
 The debt is secured by substantially all business assets.
 Unamortized debt issuance costs are approximately \$1,806,000 and \$2,253,000 at December 26, 2020 and December 28, 2019, respectively.